 Both the Procurement Strategy and Annual Procurement Report have important roles in setting out how Police Scotland develop their procurement service and ensure compliant practices.
 This also enables a strategic focus on procurement activities including contract and supplier management and an overview of how our approach to procurement enables and contributes to achievement of our strategic outcomes and objectives.

 Progress to embed the strategic objectives set out in this strategy will be set out in more detail in our Procurement Service Plan.
+Procurement are developing a detailed dashboard to track support and develop this improvement.

 The plan will inform the Annual Procurement Report which will be reported to the Police Scotland CFPB, the SPA Resources Committee and SPA Main Board.